pavit1809/MMA-Spacejam/README.md

 # Facilities Provided:

- -> User and Test Centre Registration and Login
+ -> User and Test Centre Registration and Login<br>
- -> Validation using OTP
+ -> Validation using OTP<br>
- -> Test Centre Appointment booking using Geolocation Here API to show the customers the nearest test centre offering the tests wanted by the user on a particular date and slot
+ -> Test Centre Appointment booking using Geolocation Here API to show the customers the nearest test centre offering the tests wanted by the user on a particular date and slot<br>
- -> Viewing history of all appointments by User
+ -> Viewing history of all appointments by User<br>
- -> Test Centre have the option of sending all the results using email, viewing all appointments and also cancelling -> They can also add facilities for other tests
+ -> Test Centre have the option of sending all the results using email, viewing all appointments and also cancelling<br>
+ -> They can also add facilities for other tests<br>
- -> Review and Rating collection from past customers -> Sentimental Analysis of the Reviews using NLP SVC Model for informing users what opinion people have of that test centre for better decision making
+ -> Review and Rating collection from past customers<br>
+ -> Sentimental Analysis of the Reviews using NLP SVC Model for informing users what opinion people have of that test centre for better decision making<br>

 # Tech Stack: (Web Dev, NLP)